Amorphous set: Additional properties

 define $S_i$ to be the set of elements that belong to the image of the $i$-fold composition of f with itself but not to the image of the $(i+1)$-fold composition.

 Then each $S_i$ is non-empty, so the union of the sets $S_i$ with even indices would be an infinite set whose complement in $S$ is also infinite, showing that $S$ cannot be amorphous.
 However, the converse is not necessarily true: it is consistent for there to exist infinite Dedekind-finite sets that are not amorphous.

 No amorphous set can be linearly ordered.
 Because the image of an amorphous set is itself either amorphous or finite, it follows that every function from an amorphous set to a linearly ordered set has only a finite image.

 The cofinite filter on an amorphous set is an ultrafilter.
 This is because the complement of each infinite subset must not be infinite, so every subset is either finite or cofinite.

 Variations

-If $\Pi$ is a partition of an amorphous set into finite subsets, then there must be exactly one integer $n(\Pi)$ such that $\Pi$ has infinitely many subsets of size $n$; for, if every size was used finitely many times, or if more than one size was used infinitely many times, this information could be used to coarsen the partition and split $\Pi$ into two infinite subsets.
+If $\Pi$ is a partition of an amorphous set into finite subsets, then there must be exactly one integer $n(\Pi)$ such that $\Pi$ has infinitely many subsets of size $n$.
+This is because, if every size was used finitely many times, or if more than one size was used infinitely many times, this information could be used to coarsen the partition and split $\Pi$ into two infinite subsets.
 If an amorphous set has the additional property that, for every partition $\Pi$, $n(\Pi)=1$, then it is called strictly amorphous or strongly amorphous, and if there is a finite upper bound on $n(\Pi)$ then the set is called bounded amorphous.
 It is consistent with ZF that amorphous sets exist and are all bounded, or that they exist and are all unbounded.